 Commercial landscape designers plan the arrangement and choice of ornamental plants, shrubs and trees for such areas as residential developments, commercial spaces and individual residences.
 They choose the right plants for the soil that will also meet their customer's needs.

 Landscape designers work for lawn and garden services, construction companies, greenhouses and nurseries.
 Many designers are self-employed and perform contract work for businesses and residential customers.
-PayScale.com notes that as of October 2016, landscape designers earn a median annual salary of $44,073.
+PayScale.com notes that as of September 2019, landscape designers earn a mean annual salary of $48,212.

 A landscape designer must have an artistic inclination and a solid knowledge of plants used in landscaping.
 They generally need at least a high-school diploma, and experience or education in horticulture and design.
 Many colleges with plant-science programs offer a specialization in landscape design, and some universities also offer master's degrees in the field.
 Aspiring landscape designers may also consider earning voluntary certifications offered by professional associations, such as the Association of Professional Landscape Designers.

 Landscaping and groundskeepers install and maintain commercial landscapes.
 They may lay sod, plant trees and other plants, prune and trim trees and shrubs, apply pesticides and herbicides, build walkways and mow grass.
 With experience, they can become landscaping supervisors and managers.

 Landscaping workers are hired by commercial property management companies, resorts, schools, hospitals, parks, golf courses and construction companies.
 Experienced workers may become crew supervisors and project managers for landscape work.
 The May 2018 BLS salary report shows that the mean annual salary for grounds maintenance workers was $30,940.
 The BLS projected job opportunities for grounds maintenance workers to grow faster than average from 2018-2028.